Nordahl Grieg: Communism

-Compassion for the poor and exploited led Grieg to join the Norwegian Communist Party.
+Compassion for the poor and the exploited led Grieg to join the Norwegian Communist Party.
 From 1933 to 1935, he lived in the Soviet Union, where he was officially invited to study the techniques of Soviet stage and film.
 On returning to Norway, he became an ardent supporter of Joseph Stalin's policies, and became the chairman of the Friends of the Soviet Union (1935–1940).
 In 1937, he famously wrote a defence of the Moscow Trials, attacking Norwegian authors who had criticized them.
-His novel Ung må verden ennu være was also a defence of Stalin and the Moscow Trials.
+His novel Ung må verden ennu være (English: The World Must Still Be Young) was also a defence of Stalin and the Moscow Trials.
 In many articles, he criticized the supporters of Leon Trotsky, who lived in Norway from 1937 to 1939.

 World War II

 The outbreak of World War II, and especially the German invasion and occupation of Norway, led Grieg to oppose Stalin's policies.
 In 1939, the Soviet Union signed the Molotov–Ribbentrop Pact with Nazi Germany and, until the 1941 Nazi invasion, instructed Communists worldwide to regard the ongoing war as an "Imperialist" war in which they should not take part.
 Grieg was a staunch anti-Nazi and Norwegian patriot and committed himself in 1940 to the struggle against the Nazi occupation.
 In the winter of 1939–40, Grieg served in the Norwegian Army in Finnmark on neutrality guard during the Russo-Finnish Winter War.
 In 1940, after serving during the Norwegian Campaign against German forces, he escaped to the United Kingdom aboard the same vessel that carried the Norwegian Royal family and the National Gold reserves.